0xEigenLabs/0xEigenLabs.github.io/docs/usage/Governance.md

   - *Expired*: The proposal does not execute on a given time (now 14 ays) after queued, the proposal can't be executed then

 Each proposal could show details if you choose one.
-If a proposal is active, it means that you can vote **Yes** or **No** on it.
+If a proposal is *Active*, it means that you can vote **Yes** or **No** on it.
 The votings you can vote is shown on the page:

 <img src="https://github.com/ieigen/ieigen.github.io/raw/main/docs/images/governance/vote_overview.png" width="75%" height="75%">